rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rollbacks.md

 :::caution

-Rancher will be down as the `cleanup` script runs as it deletes the resources created by rancher.
+ There will be downtime while `cleanup.sh` runs, since the script deletes resources created by Rancher.

 :::